MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-ced_state dubs lst line of file iact 9-duplicate_last_line duplicates the last line of file iacta 10-no_more_js deletes all the regular files with .js
+8-ced_state dubs lst line of file iact 9-duplicate_last_line duplicates the last line of file iacta 10-no_more_js deletes all the regular files with .js 11-directoories counts the num of dir and sub-dir in current dir